Celeo/Matrix_notes/Data.md

 > Test: `Computer + INT [DataP] v.
 Sleaze + WIL`

 Trace an device or persona to its physical location.
 You know their location as long as you have them marked.

+## Garbage in/garbage out

+> Action type: **Complex** \
+> Marks required: *3** \
+> Test: `Software + LOG [Sleaze] v.
+Firewall + LOG`

+Confuse the input and output commands of a device, remapping a single input to a single output.
+For example, a smartgun, when issued the fire command via DNI or the trigger, instead ejects the magazine, an elevator could go to the top floor instead of the lobby, or which group is targeted in a friend-or-foe system.
+Fixed by a reboot.

+## Traceback

+> Action type: **Special** \
+> Marks required: **4** \
+> Test: `Extended Computer + INT [DataP], 30 min`

+Cannot be performed inside a host.
+Requires having found a mark on a device you own, you trace the mark back to its owner's physical location.
+Requires hits of 10 + mark owner's Sleaze (reconfiguration updates the hits required).
+If the persona is running silent, the trace gets back to their vicinity.

 ---